raaz-crypto/raaz/README.md

 [![Hackage Dependencies][hackage-deps-badge]][hackage-deps]

-Raaz is a library for secure network programming.
+This is the repository of `raaz`, a Haskell library that implements some standard cryptographic primitives.
+This library is the basis on which we plan to build a cryptographic framework in Haskell.
+For example, there are plans to implement some common cryptographic protocols like `ssh`.
+Thus applications that require cryptographic security, in particular secure networking applications can be built out of this.

+Raaz is also an attempt to provide better security guarantees by making use of Haskell's strong typing.
+Besides, we put a lot of emphasis on better API design and good documentation which, we believe, makes the usage of the library secure.

 The word `Raaz` (&#x0930;&#x093E;&#x095B;) stands for secret in Hindi.
-The aim of this library is to provide a haskell interface to existing protocols like ssh and tls together with fast implementation of primitives.

 Hacking and Discussion
 ----------------------